 The mission of I Need A Lighthouse, Inc. is to significantly reduce the loss and suffering from teen and young adult depression, suicide, and suicidal behavior through educational programs and community partnerships.

-On July 25, 2001, in the space of a moment, Kathleen Wakefield’s life changed forever when a police chaplain knocked on her door and informed her that her 21 year-old son, Jake, had died from a self-inflicted gunshot wound.
-Jake’s suicide gave Kathleen a new life goal, “It is my deepest desire to honor Jake’s life by educating teens and young adults about depression and suicide.”
+On July 25, 2001, in the space of a moment, Kathleen Wakefield’s life changed forever when a police chaplain knocked on her door and informed her that her 21 year-old son, Jake, had died by suicide.
+Jake’s suicide gave Kathleen a new life goal, “It is my deepest desire to honor Jake’s life by educating teens and young adults about depression and suicide.

 I NEED A LIGHTHOUSE (INAL) was established by Kathleen in 2001 to carry out the following mission: